jordanmmck/doc_chain/README.md

 Mining autocalibrates to take at least 1 second.
 Mining uses SHA-256 to hash the block along with an incrementing nonce (like Bitcoin).

+Note: Having the blockchain does not actually prove order of existence, only that all documents existed at the time the blockchain was made.

 ## Run tests
 python3 -m unittest discover tests